-In a great display of public income profiling, the IRS recently highlighted they are increasing their audit rates for income levels above $200,000.
+In a great display of public income profiling, the IRS highlighted during the Obama administration they are increasing their audit rates for income levels above $200,000.
 If you study the chart carefully, you will see that after $200,000, your audit rate percentage goes up anywhere from 3X to 30X the average audit rate for those making less!

 I’ve said this before, and I’ll say this again, the average income for maximum happiness is $200,000 a year per person because $200,000 is the income level which provides maximum financial reward without drawing discrimination from the government or general public.
 Any income above $200,000 gets assaulted like a rabid pit-bull against a defenseless baby bunny!